 • Relocate on-street parking to north side of the street, remove 6 parking spaces between Sunnyside Avenue and Sorauren Avenue, and add 5 parking spaces between Sorauren Avenue and Macdonell Avenue

-• Replace pedestrian crossover with new traffic signal at Roncesvalles Avenue intersection (to be installed in 2025)
+• Upgrade pedestrian crossover to new traffic signal at Roncesvalles Avenue intersection

 • Add new stop signs for all directions at Sorauren Avenue intersection